Perfectly cooked brown rice made in the Instant Pot…

 - After 22 minutes of cooking, you will hear the beep.
 Click cancel to turn it off.

-- Let the pressure release naturally.
-Or after 10 minutes, do a quick pressure release by turning the valve to venting: be careful as the steam is very hot.
+- Do a quick pressure release by turning the valve to venting: be careful as the steam is very hot.

 - After the pressure has completely released, open the lid.